Uber has already made billions from its exits in China, Russia and Southeast Asia

 Finally, the original deal included a clause forbidding Didi from making “certain investments outside of Asia” for a six-year period.
 The company breached that — it acquired Uber rival 99 in Brazil and expanded its business into Mexico, among other moves — which saw Uber take back some shares, although its net gain was only $152 million.

-Didi has struggled over the last 18 months so safety concerns bubbled to the fore following the murder of two female passengers last year.
+Didi has struggled over the last 18 months, so safety concerns bubbled to the fore following the murder of two female passengers last year.
 Operationally, too, there have been challenges.
 Didi reportedly lost $1.6 billion last year — that’s more than Uber — and it reshuffled the organization by laying off 15 percent of its staff recently.
-Despite buying out Uber, it is up against increased competition after a consortium of automakers inked a $1.45 billion ride-hailing joint-venture while new government rules have made the business of ride-hailing, and in particular recruiting drivers, more challenging in China.
+Despite buying out Uber, it is up against increased competition after a consortium of automakers inked a $1.45 billion ride-hailing joint venture while new government rules have made the business of ride hailing, and in particular recruiting drivers, more challenging in China.

 Still, as China’s dominant firm and with an increasingly global presence, you’d imagine that Uber’s stake is likely to become more lucrative in the future.